 The steps are as follows:

-1. Upon setting up an Ingest and Distribution configuration, the external Media application server requests media processing to be set up.
-The external Media application server provides a description of the type and placement of the processing.
-The MNO may only allow a shortlisted set of media processing functions to be used by an external Media application server.
+1. Upon setting up a Content Hosting Configuration, the 5GMSd Application Provider requests media processing to be set up.
+The 5GMSd Application Provider provides a description of the type and placement of the processing.
+The 5GMS System may only allow a shortlisted set of media processing functions to be used by the 5GMSd Application Provider.

-2. The 5GMSu AF provisions a selected set of 5GMSu AS(s) to fulfil the requested media processing in the appropriate placement.
-Depending on the configuration one or multiple AS(s) may be involved.
+2. The 5GMSd AF provisions a selected set of 5GMSd AS(s) to fulfil the requested media processing in the appropriate placement.
+Depending on the configuration, one or multiple AS(s) may be involved.

-3. The 5GMSu AS(s) confirm successful provisioning to the 5GMSu AF.
+3. The 5GMSd AS(s) confirm successful provisioning to the 5GMSd AF.

-4. The 5GMSu AF confirms the successful creation of the Ingest and Distribution configuration with the requested media processing to the external Media application server.
+4. The 5GMSd AF confirms the successful creation of the Content Hosting Configuration with the requested media processing to the external Media application server.

-5. A 5GMS Client sends a request for media content using the provisioned Ingest and Distribution configuration as explained in the media ingest procedures.
+5. A 5GMSd Client sends a request for media content to one of the 5GMSd AS(s) listed in the provisioned Content Hosting Configuration (see clause 5.4).

-6. The 5GMSu AS(s) fetch(es) the media from the external Media application server.
+6. If it does not already have a copy of the requested media cached, the 5GMSd AS fetches the media from the 5GMSd Application Provider.

-7. The 5GMSu AS(s) process(es) it based on the provisioned media processing workflow.
+7. The 5GMSd AS processes the ingested media based on the provisioned media processing workflow.

-8. The 5GMSu AS(s) respond(s) to the UE with the requested media after successful media processing.
+8. The 5GMSd AS serves the requested media to the 5GMSd Client after successful media processing.

-Different variants of these procedures may be possible, depending on the type of processing, the placement of the processing, and the characteristics of the Ingest and Distribution configuration.
+Different variants of these procedures may be possible, depending on the type of processing, the placement of the processing, and the characteristics of the Content Hosting Configuration.

 7.3 Media Processing Procedures for Uplink